SAGES-UCSC/Photometry/README.md

 ##EXPLANATION:
 The basis for most of the routines are treating the sources in each catalog as objects.
 Look at **Sources.py** to get idea of this.
 Basically, in any given routine, such as **makeDSIMinput.py**, when a catalog is read each line is read in as an object.
 This makes handling each data set and interchanging between data sets much easier and concise.
+If you have a catalog that doesn't fit the format of any of the source classes already in
+**Sources.py** it's easy to make one just following the format of the source classes already created.

+### Explanation of routines and functions:
+* makeDSIMin.py -